Carried Interest: Everything You Need to Know

 - How is carried interest taxed?

 Carried interest is taxed on the capital gains rate.
 This is between 15 percent and 20 percent with a 3.8 percent investment tax.
 Supporters claim this is how most entrepreneurs are taxed and argue that it mitigates double taxation.
 Critics want the amount to be taxed as ordinary income and see the status quo as unfair.
-Despite several attempts to change the tax code, carried interest tax remains the same as its been for 50 years.
+Despite several attempts to change the tax code, carried interest tax remains the same as it has been for 50 years.

 - Does anyone else receive carry?